net-lisias-kspu/ContractConfigurator/Contract-Group.md

         // Name of the contract group
         name = ContractGroup

+        // Name that is displayed in the settings window (if not supplied,
+        // defaulted to the name).
+        displayName = The Contract Group

         // Use this to specify the minimum version of Contract Configurator
         // That is required to run contracts in this group. minVersion = 0.7.0